 China Spring Trail to Grizzly Lake is a 11.6 mile heavily trafficked out and back trail located near Forks of Salmon, California that features a waterfall and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, trail running, camping, and backpacking and is accessible from June until October.
+The trail is primarily used for hiking, trail running, camping, and backpacking and is best used from June until October.
 Dogs are also able to use this trail.

 What a treat!
 This is a hard hike and took me about 7 hours to get to the meadow.
 If you plan to go to the lake from the trailhead give yourself plenty of time.
 The hardest part besides the scramble at the end is the long uphill at the beginning followed immediately by a taxing downhill.
 Nothing crazy just long.
 After the hard down you take a long gradual climb to the meadow.
 What a sight once you finally come into the meadow.
 Truly an amazing place.
 Plan to go in mid spring to see the falls raging.
 I'm not sure if you can cross the falls when they are running hard though.
 If not your camp sites are limited!

 Be aware!
 When heading up the scramble stay left, there is a point where the trail splits and the left side looks harder than the right.
 Don't be fooled it's not bad, the right is almost a downright rock climb and there were times I was unsure of our situation.
 Totally worth every step you take!

 One more note, the trailhead is on 37N07, also known as rays gulch I believe, and not 37N02 as labeled on this site.
 Heading towards 37N02 though you will see signs, follow them they are right.